CurtisNewbie/miso/doc/dtask.md

 # Distributed Task Scheduling

 Miso provides basic cron-based scheduling functionality.
 It also wraps the cron scheduler to support distributed task scheduling.
-A cluster is distinguished by a group name, each cluster of nodes can only have one master, and the master node is responsible for running all the tasks.
+A cluster is distinguished by a group name, which by default is `${app.name}`.
+Each cluster of nodes can only have one master, and the master node is responsible for running all the tasks.
+If there is any distributed task registered in an app, it will try to obtain the master lock on startup.
+You can think of it as a combination of cron scheduler and redis based lock.

 ```go
 func main() {